AreaThe regional branch covers London and most of the Home Counties:

 Click Rail investment planning for information on Network Rail, the ORR and the DfT planning and funding a bigger better railway.

-Comments please to Branch Chairman keith.dyall at railfuture.org.uk and Branch Vice-Chairman roger.blake at railfuture.org.uk
+Comments, responding to the consultation questions asked, to Branch Chairman keith.dyall at railfuture.org.uk and Branch Vice-Chairman roger.blake at railfuture.org.uk

 events, including conferences and key campaign dates.